Blood Clots in Eye Prevention Tips to Reduce Your Risk

 Natural blood thinners can also help reduce clot potential.
 Try:

-• Garlic – Boosts nitric oxide to dilate blood vessels and prevent clumping.
+• Garlic - Boosts nitric oxide to dilate blood vessels and prevent clots.

 Talk to your doctor before trying supplements, especially if on medication.